-Every area in Deschutes County accepts some level of wildfire risk; the eastern half of Deschutes County is no exception.
-Residents living in this landscape should be preparing for fire season well in advance with defensible space, evacuation kits and routes.
+Every area in Deschutes County accepts some level of wildfire risk the Greater Sisters Country is no exception.
+Residents in Sisters and its surrounding areas should be preparing for fire season well in advance with defensible space, evacuation kits and routes.
 The Community Wildfire Protection Plan acts as a vehicle to not only promote work on public lands but to educate and empower private landowners to take preparedness steps well ahead of fire season.
 Within the document, there are recommendations to reduce structural ignitability, create defensible space, and evacuation preparedness information.